afroisalreadyinu/practical-ansible-intro/readme.md

 Playbooks are not the fucking language, they are what you write in the fucking language.
 Can't they pay for a fucking technical writer?
 Or even an editor?
-Or just some sane person with a fucking highschool degree who can proofread their shit?
+Or just some sane person with a fucking highschool degree who can proofread this shit?
 For fucks sake.

-### Writing plays & roles
+## Writing plays & roles

 OK, let's get going.
 The example I want to cover here is the average case of an RDBMS-driven website running on Python.
 What do we need on